ntpz870817/Chamaeleo/docs/contributor_manual.md

 ## Coding Specification
 ### Document Header Annotation Specification
-The beginning of the file needs to contain several information:
+Several information should be included in the beginning of the file:
 (1) Name, (2) Coder, (3) Current Version, and (4) Function(s).

-A macro overview of a document is necessary, which helps us to know what tasks this document has accomplished.
+An overview of a document is necessary, which helps us to know what tasks this document has accomplished.
-Among them, the "Name" section can contain the papers we quoted or other references.
+Among them, the "Name" section should contain citations including journal papers or other reference.
 This operation will help people with learning needs to trace back to the principles of methods.